FanaroEngineering/youtube_kbd_nav/README.md

 ## 1. For the User

-A keyboard navigation extension to make navigating YouTube easier and possible without the need of a mouse.
+An extension to make navigating possible with only the keyboard.

 > Much of the inspiration for this extension comes from the [`web-search-navigator`][web_search_navigator] extension.
 Though not that well-known, the [`web-search-navigator`][web_search_navigator] is probably the most useful extension I have.
 The [`web-search-navigator`][web_search_navigator] extension does offer some of this extension's features, but not all &mdash; and anything beyond Google is experimental there.

 Do you have any complaints?
 Or suggestions for improvements?
 Then [create an issue for this project][issue_page].
 Don't forget that YouTube, like Twitter, Reddit and others, already offers some shortcuts.
-Just press <kbd>Shift</kbd> + <kbd>?</kbd> on YouTube to see all of the native shortcuts.
+Just press <kbd>Shift</kbd> + <kbd>?</kbd> on YouTube to check out all of the native shortcuts.

 [issue_page]: https://github.com/FanaroEngineering/youtube_kbd_nav/issues